SocialDesignHouse/base-theme/README.md

 12. The repo name: `base-theme`
 13. The branch: master
 14. If everything looks okay choose Y
+15. If asked about overwriting, just choose Y
+16. cd into `wp-content/themes/socialbase/`
+17. Run `grunt watch` and start editing

 Notes
 ===

-When YeoPress installs the theme it will run the `default` task in grunt.
-Right now this task just uses `grunt-modernizr` to build a production ready version of Modernizr with the basics for you.
-You can customize the settings in `Gruntfile.js` and run `grunt modernizr` at any time to create a new customized version of Modernizr for your project.
+When YeoPress installs the theme it will run the `setup` task in grunt.
+Right now this task uses `grunt-modernizr` to build a production ready version of Modernizr with the basics for you and downloads a few basic modules from bower and moves the distribution files to te correct diretories.
+You can customize the settings for these in `Gruntfile.js` and run `grunt modernizr` at any time to create a new customized version of Modernizr for your project.

 When you need to perform ajax calls that will need to be fast and may transfer a large amount of data, utilize the ajax-custom.php file as your AJAX URL instead of the admin-ajax.php file.